-Then roll circles out to 5-6 inches in diameter.
+Then roll circles out to ~5 inches in diameter.
 Alternatively, you can use your palms or fingers to press and flatten it out.

 The secret in these little pies is the fabulous melted dark chocolate, in addition to cocoa powder, in the filling.
 Melted dark chocolate.
 Yum.
 It intensifies the chocolate flavors in the filling, bringing the yummy factor up ten notches.
 I think my stomach just made a hungry sound.